 Capital: PHP 120,000 to PHP 150,000.

-Ideal for: Entrepreneurs with deep interest, patience, and commitment in baking and managing a bakeshop.
+Ideal for: Entrepreneurs with deep interest, patience, and commitment to baking and managing a bakeshop.

 - High profitability with minimal investment.

 - Can cater to either the masa market (pan de sal, ensaymada, monay, mamon, etc.) or the high-end market (baguette, whole wheat bread, cinnamon rolls, etc.)

 - It requires a great deal of time, patience, dedication, and training to set up and manage a bakery.